-The forms listed above are special, coloured forms which are only available from the secure registers team.
+The above forms are special, coloured forms which are only available from the secure registers team.
 Their telephone number is 02920 348354.

 Send forms to the special address: The Registrar of Companies, PO Box 4082, Cardiff, CF14 3WE.

 Chapter 5 - Legislation